vasansr/mern-n2n/README.md

 What use of state if we can't update it?
 Here, we update the state and add more data dynamically, on user interaction.

+## Step 7: Data on the Server

+Instead of keeping 'fake' data on the client, we'll now get from and send the data to the server, but not use MongoDB yet.

+## Step 8: Data on MongoDB

+In this step, we move the data to MongoDB from the in-memory store.

+## Step 9: Filtering

+Rather than fetch all the records from the server, we'll add a convenience filter that fetches us a set of records based on an input query filter.